-Subpart 3.
-Evaluation.
-The health condition results in a pattern of unsatisfactory educational progress as determined by a comprehensive evaluation documenting the required components of subpart 2, items A and B. The eligibility findings must be supported by current or existing data from items A to E:
+The student's health condition results in a pattern of unsatisfactory educational progress as determined by a comprehensive evaluation documenting the required

-- An individually administered, nationally normed standardized evaluation of the pupil's academic performance; - Documented, systematic interviews conducted by a licensed special education teacher with classroom teachers and the pupil's parent or guardian; - One or more documented, systematic observations in the classroom or learning environment by a licensed special education teacher;

-- A review of the pupil's health history, including the verification of a medical diagnosis of a health condition; and - Records review.
+- a.
+An individually administered, nationally normed standardized evaluation of the pupil's academic performance - b.
+Documented, systematic interviews conducted by a licensed special education teacher with classroom teachers and the pupil's parent or guardian - c.
+One or more documented, systematic observations in the classroom or other learning environment by a licensed special education teacher - d.
+A review of the pupil's health history, including the verification of a medical diagnosis of a health condition - e.
+Records review